Spirulina In Pregnancy – Is It Safe to Consume?

 - The proteins can offer additional nourishment to the foetus and augment its growth while helping pregnant women strengthen their bones.

-- Spirulina is abundant in phycocyanin, an antioxidant that helps in preventing free radicals from causing oxidative damage and ageing of tissue and cells rapidly.
+- Spirulina is abundant in phycocyanin, an antioxidant that helps in preventing free radicals from causing oxidative damage and rapid ageing of tissue and cells.

 - Since it is loaded with chlorophyll, spirulina prevents toxins from accumulating in the body.

-- Spirulina can also help reduce blood pressure which is a common pregnancy issue.
-This happens due to an increase in production of nitric oxide that assists relaxation and dilation of blood vessels.
+- Spirulina can also help reduce blood pressure, which is a common pregnancy issue.
+This happens due to an increase in the production of nitric oxide, which assists in the relaxation and dilation of blood vessels.

 - It may also help combat another common pregnancy issue, i.e. gestational diabetes.
 HbA1c has been known to reduce considerably due to the consumption of spirulina.